What We Do

 We are committed to ensuring African voices, scholars, entrepreneurs and experts play a central role in shaping how Africa is understood within Irish higher education and business communities.

-Through our work, we help students, educators and professionals engage critically with issues of global citizenship, sustainability, responsible business and equitable economic development.
+Through our Global Citizenship Education work, PMIA helps students, educators and professionals engage critically with issues of sustainability, responsible business, equitable economic development, trade justice and global interdependence.

 PMIA has developed long-standing collaborations with Irish universities and business schools, particularly through its strategic partnership with University College Dublin’s Quinn School of Business and Michael Smurfit Graduate Business School.